 Do you need help and advice as someone with cancer or someone who knows a person with cancer?

-Need sexual health advice?
-We have sexual health services at the practice but if this is not convenient, you can seek help at one of the local sexual health centres in Tower Hamlets.
+Need advice on sexual health, contraception or pregnancy?
+We offer a range of services at the practice but if this is not convenient, you can seek help at one of the local centres in Tower Hamlets.